tigerbeetle/tigerbeetle/docs/internals/lsm.md

 newer entries.
 For example, if a table is created and later deleted, manifest log compaction will eventually remove any reference to the table from the log blocks.

-All manifest blocks are tracked in the superblock manifest.
+Each manifest block has a reference to the (chronologically) previous manifest block.
+The superblock stores the head and tail address/checksum of this linked list.

 ### Manifest Level